 California allows vacation accrual, caps on the maximum amount, and bans "use it or lose it" policies.
-Under California law,2 earned vacation time is considered wages, and vacation time is earned, or vests, as labor is performed.
+Under California law, earned vacation time is considered wages, and vacation time is earned, or vests, as labor is performed.
 Because vacation pay is regarded as the same as all other forms of compensation at termination, accrued vacation pay must be paid to the employee upon termination.

 Recently, the holding in McPherson v.
-EF Intercultural, Inc., provided more insight into how Section 227.3 fairs with unlimited PTO.
+EF Intercultural, Inc. provided more insight into how §227.3 fairs with unlimited PTO.
 The California appellate court held that it's possible for vacation time to vest despite an employer's efforts to establish an Unlimited PTO policy.
 The impact of the case is significant because California employers must pay unused vacation time when someone's employment ends, and a failure to pay can lead to severe costs and penalties.
-However, the court made it very clear that it is possible for a company to set up an unlimited paid vacation policy to avoid that consequence, as long as it properly communicates the policy and the vacation time is truly "unlimited."
+However, the court made it very clear that it's possible to set up an unlimited paid vacation policy to avoid that consequence, as long as you properly communicate the policy and the vacation time is truly "unlimited."